Brad Prager

 Brad Prager is a Professor of Film Studies and of German Studies at MU, and he is currently the Catherine Paine Middlebush Chair of Humanities.
 His areas of research include Film History, Holocaust Studies, Contemporary German Cinema, and the art and literature of German Romanticism.
 He is the author of After the Fact: The Holocaust in Twenty-First Century Documentary Film (New York: Bloomsbury, 2015), The Cinema of Werner Herzog: Aesthetic Ecstasy and Truth (London: Wallflower, 2007), Aesthetic Vision and German Romanticism: Writing Images (Rochester: Camden House, 2007), as well as monographs devoted to Christian Petzold’s films Phoenix (Rochester: Camden House, 2019) and Yella (edition text + kritik, 2020).
 He is the co-editor of a volume on Visual Studies and the Holocaust entitled Visualizing the Holocaust: Documents, Aesthetics, Memory (Camden House, 2008), of a volume on contemporary German cinema entitled The Collapse of the Conventional: German Cinema and its Politics at the Turn of the Twenty-First Century (Wayne State UP, 2010), the editor of A Companion to Werner Herzog (Wiley-Blackwell, 2012), and, together with Roger F. Cook, Lutz Koepnick, and Kristin Kopp, of Berlin School Glossary: An ABC of the New Wave in German Cinema (Intellect, 2013).

 In Spring 2020 Professor Prager was a Distinguished Visiting Professor of German at Washington University in St. Louis.
 He received the Chancellor's Award for Outstanding Research and Creative Activity in 2015, and an Excellence in Education Award from the Division of Student Affairs in 2016.
 He has been a DAAD Guest Professor at the University of Paderborn, where he organized the conference “The Holocaust on Screen in the 21st Century."
-He is the university's appointed representative on the state's Holocaust Education and Awareness Commission, has been a guest at the United States Holocaust Memorial Museum, teaches for the Holocaust Educational Foundation in Evanston, and in the Summer of 2017 he was a Guest Professor in the Institute for Literature and Media at the Otto-Friedrich-Universität in Bamberg.
+Until 2024 he was the university's appointed representative on the state's Holocaust Education and Awareness Commission; he has been a guest at the United States Holocaust Memorial Museum; he teaches for the Holocaust Educational Foundation in Evanston; and in the Summer of 2017 he was a Guest Professor in the Institute for Literature and Media at the Otto-Friedrich-Universität in Bamberg.

 In Fall 2022 and Spring 2023 Professor Prager was awarded the Alexander Grass Memorial Fellowship to conduct research at the United States Holocaust Memorial Museum.

-He serves on the editorial boards of New German Critique, the Leo Baeck Institute Year Book, and Humanities.
+He is currently the co-editor of New German Critique and is on the editorial boards of the Leo Baeck Institute Year Book and Humanities.
 He is also on the advisory boards for the book series Vita Activa and German Film Classics.
 Together with Erin McGlothlin, he is the lead co-editor of the book series Dialogue and Disjunction: Studies in Jewish German Writing and Thought.

 Publications